2025 Irish presidential election: Council nominations

 A candidate may be nominated by at least four county councils (including city councils and city and county councils).
 No council may nominate more than one person.
 A simple majority of voting councillors is sufficient to support a nomination.
 Most councils imposed no pre-conditions on prospective candidates who ask for a nomination; however, Fingal County Council required prospective candidates to be proposed by four councillors, and Offaly County Council by two councillors, to be granted an audience and be considered for a presidential nomination.

 Though independent candidates had generally struggled to gain access to the ballot through the Oireachtas in the past, the council nomination route was more fruitful at the 1997, 2011 and 2018 elections, due to the less partisan nature of local politics.
-In 2025, however, Fine Gael, the second-largest party in local government, instructed its councillors to oppose any nomination at council level, though Fianna Fáil and Sinn Féin permitted a free vote.
+In 2025, Fine Gael, the second-largest party in local government, instructed its councillors to oppose any nomination at council level, though Fianna Fáil and Sinn Féin permitted a free vote.

 In August, businessman Gareth Sheridan, the founder of Nutriband, confirmed previous reporting that he would be seeking to gain nominations.
 Sheridan, who was originally from County Tipperary but had spent much of his adult life in the United States, intended to run on a platform emphasising housing.
 He also drew attention to his relative youth, at 35 years old.
 The Irish Examiner reported that Sheridan was being introduced to councillors by Senator Sharon Keogan, though he distanced himself from her right-wing views.
 Sheridan was the most successful candidate at council level, winning the support of Kerry and Tipperary county councils, but failure by one vote in Meath and an unexpected defeat in Offaly on 22 September, the final day of hearings, effectively ended his chances of reaching the ballot.
-He ended his campaign later that day, saying: "We gave it our best shot.
+Kerry, Tipperary, and Waterford were the only councils to nominate a candidate.
+This made 2025 the first contested presidential election since 1990 in which no candidate reached the presidential ballot through the council route.
+Sheridan ended his campaign later that day, saying: "We gave it our best shot.
 We got two nominations, really encouraging.
 We had a pathway, and unfortunately, the pathway and the plan didn't work out."
 Kieran McCarthy, a former Lord Mayor of Cork, also won a council nomination from Waterford City and County Council.

-Kerry, Tipperary and Waterford were the only councils to nominate a candidate.
-This made 2025 the first contested presidential election since 1990 in which no candidate reached the presidential ballot through the council route.